re4ldev/arch-laptop/README.md

 21. Boot into a newly installed system.
 22. Create a swapfile.
 23. Add the User and setup User's directory subvolume layout.
+24. Configure snapper.
-24. Install DWM window manager.
+25. Install DWM window manager.

 ## 1. Acquire an installation image ##
 The updated list of mirrors can be found on [Arch Linux download page](https://archlinux.org/download).
 Download Arch Linux image (.iso) from preferred mirror, and the corresponding PGP signature file (.iso.sig) from Arch Linux download page directly.\